jpbelo/mindera-gp/README.md

 ---

 To solve the front end challenge I used react native (no CRNA).
 I've been learning reactJS and react native in the last few months at a slow pace and it seemed like a good opportunity to get more into it.

 At first I made the app as simple as possible using only [react navigation](https://reactnavigation.org).
 At a later stage I decided to add [redux](https://redux.js.org), axios and [native base](https://nativebase.io) to learn how to use them.

+I'm also learning testing with jest and enzyme, but so far I haven't got much success, so I didn't merge it to the master branch yet.
+I will keep a testing branch to keep the learning going on, but it's better not to consider it as I might break some things on the app.

 ---